TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 6. Fraud and Code of Conduct

 i.
-The course team/lecturer is responsible for dealing with individual cases.
-The ES Quality Assurance Board does not deal with individual cases of fraud and/or plagiarism.
-However, if there is a case of large scale fraud and/or plagiarism, the ES Quality Assurance Board can advise the course team to allow a re-take of the assessment/assignment, or to stop/revoke the issuance of the course certificate.
-The ES Quality Assurance Board can also recommend to stop the further participation of a learner in the course.
+If fraud is detected or suspected, the course team/lecturer is responsible for dealing with individual cases.
+The ES QA Board does not deal with individual cases of fraud.
+However, if there is a case of large-scale fraud, the ES QA Board can advise the course team to allow a re-take of the assessment/assignment, or to stop/revoke the issuance of the course certificate.
+The ES QA Board can also recommend stopping the further participation of a learner in the course.

-I. 6.2 Online Academic Courses
+O. 6.2 Online Academic Courses

 a. an invalid result